library-data-platform/ldp/doc/Admin_Guide.md

 consortial feature is not fully implemented but is planned for the near future._

-This administrator guide covers installation and configuration of a single LDP instance.
+This administrator guide covers installation and configuration of an LDP instance.

 2\.
 System requirements